 Following the cessation of hostilities Montagu was employed in commissioning the new Greenwich 50 in 1748, and he joined the guardship Kent 64 at Portsmouth towards the end of the year.
-From the following spring he had the new Mermaid 20, but by the spring of 1750 had exchanged with Captain John Campbell back into the Kent at Portsmouth where he remained for the next couple of years.
+From the following spring he had the new Mermaid 20, sailing to South Carolina that August but by the spring of 1750 had exchanged with Captain John Campbell back into the Kent at Portsmouth where he remained for the next couple of years.
 In January 1753 he recommissioned the Port Mahon 20, going out to Newfoundland and New York.

 In February 1759 Montagu commissioned the French prize Raisonnable 64 for the Navy, going out to the Leeward Islands in April.
 He exchanged with Captain Molyneux Shuldham into the Panther 60 in July and returned home at the end of the year.
 An appointment to the Terrible 74 was prematurely curtailed when she was ordered to be broken up, but he thereafter had the Newark 80 in the Grand Fleet during 1760, then in the same year commanded the Princess Amelia 80 with the flag of Rear-Admiral Phillip Durell in the Channel, and under Admiral Sir Edward Hawke in the Bay of Biscay.
 On 22 June 1762 he was appointed to the Magnanime 74, which had formerly been commanded so brilliantly by Captain Lord Howe, remaining with the Grand fleet.

-Montagu was promoted admiral on 8 April 1782, and from 1783-6 was commander-in-chief at Portsmouth with his flag aboard the Queen 98, Captain John Wainwright.
-He thereafter retired to his house at Fareham where he died on 7 September 1795.
+Montagu was promoted admiral on 8 April 1782, and in April 1783 raised his flag aboard the Triumph 74, Captain Philip Affleck, as the commander-in-chief at Portsmouth, transferring it in the following month to the Queen 98, Captain John Wainwright.
+He struck his flag for the last time on 22 April and thereafter retired to his house at Fareham where he died on 7 September 1795.

 On 2 December 1748 he married Sophia Wroughton of Wilcot, Wiltshire and in addition to his three sons mentioned above had one daughter and an elder son, John, who became a fellow of All Souls at Oxford and died in 1818.
 Until 1749 he spelt his name as Mountagu.
 He greatly enjoyed the patronage of the Earl of Sandwich, and in 1747 he deputised for that nobleman’s brother-in-law at his election for Huntingdon prior to being elected for the borough himself in March 1748.
 He retained the seat until 1754 when on Sandwich’s advice he declined to stand for re-election.